-Allogeneic hematopoietic stem cell transplantation (HSCT) is a potentially curative therapy for hematologic malignancies1.
-In patients undergoing allogeneic HSCT, donor-derived T-cell activation leads to widespread host tissue damage resulting in a clinicopathologic syndrome known as graft-versus-host disease (GVHD)2.
-However, T-cell-mediated attack of the recipient can also be beneficial as it can eliminate malignant cells that might have escaped radiation or chemotherapy, a process known as the graft-versus-tumor (GVT) effect3.
-Therefore, identifying mechanisms to control GVHD yet maintain GVT effects is of critical importance to improve the success rate of allogeneic HSCT treatment.
+Allogeneic hematopoietic stem cell transplantation (HSCT) is a potentially curative therapy for hematologic malignancies.1 In patients undergoing allogeneic HSCT, donor-derived T-cell activation leads to widespread host tissue damage, resulting in a clinicopathologic syndrome known as graft-versus-host disease (GVHD).2 However, T cell-mediated attack of the recipient can also be beneficial because it can eliminate malignant cells that might have escaped radiation or chemotherapy, a process known as the graft-versus-tumor (GVT) effect.3 Therefore, identifying mechanisms to control GVHD yet maintain GVT effects is of critical importance to improve the success rate of allogeneic HSCT treatment.

 Allogeneic T-cell activation occurs in several phases after HSCT.
-The conditioning regimen contributes to priming of the immune response by inducing inflammation, leading to activation of antigen presenting cells (APC)s, expansion and activation of donor T-cells by host APCs, and finally, trafficking of activated T-cells to the GVHD target tissues where inflammation and tissue destruction occur^{4,5}.
-In addition to TCR stimulation by allogeneic MHC, costimulation provided by APCs (B7 family, the TNF receptor family, and adhesion molecules such as LFA-1)6-9 induce full T-cell activation, proliferation, and cytokine production10.
-Costimulatory signal blockade during allogeneic HSCT has shown that these signals play an important role in the pathophysiology of acute GVHD^{3,11}.

-Co-stimulatory signals received from non-APCs could also promote the function of T-cells.
-For example, the engagement of NKG2D with NKG2D ligands expressed on a variety of cells can promote the activity of CD8+ T-cells under specific settings12.
-NKG2D is expressed by subsets of NK cells, NKT-cells, $\gamma\delta$ T-cells, and CD8+ T-cells12-15.
-NKG2D recognizes several MHC-related proteins with limited constitutive expression, which are up-regulated on transformed, infected, and "stressed" cells^{12,15-17}.
-These ligands include the RAE-1, H60, and Mult1 proteins in rodents, and the MIC and ULBP/RAET families in humans18-21.
-As many neoplastic cells constitutively express NKG2D ligands, NKG2D expression by NK cells and T-cells play an important role in anti-tumor responses17.
-NKG2D also facilitates TCR-mediated CD8+ T-cell activation in inflammatory states where NKG2D ligands are induced on normal tissue, such as in type I diabetes and in solid organ transplantation22-24.
+The conditioning regimen contributes to priming of the immune response by inducing inflammation, leading to activation of antigenpresenting cells (APC)s, expansion and activation of donor T cells by host APCs, and, finally, trafficking of activated T cells to the GVHD target tissues where inflammation and tissue destruction occur.^{4,5} In addition to T-cell receptor (TCR) stimulation by allogeneic major histocompatibility complex (MHC), costimulation provided by APCs (B7 family, the tumor necrosis factor [TNF] receptor family, and adhesion molecules such as lymphocyte function-associated antigen 1)6-9 induce full T-cell activation, proliferation, and cytokine production.10 Costimulatory signal blockade during allogeneic HSCT has shown that these signals play an important role in the pathophysiology of acute GVHD.^{3,11} Costimulatory signals received from non-APCs could also promote the function of T cells.
+For example, the engagement of NKG2D with NKG2D ligands expressed on a variety of cells can promote the activity of CD8+ T cells under specific settings.12 NKG2D is expressed by subsets of natural killer (NK) cells, NK T cells, $\gamma\delta$ T cells, and CD8+ T cells.12-15 NKG2D recognizes several MHC-related proteins with limited constitutive expression, which are upregulated on transformed, infected, and "stressed" cells.^{12,15-17} These ligands include the RAE-1, H60, and Mult1 proteins in rodents, and the MIC and ULBP/RAET families in humans.18-21 Because many neoplastic cells constitutively express NKG2D ligands, NKG2D expression by NK cells and T cells plays an important role in antitumor responses.17 NKG2D also facilitates TCR-mediated CD8+ T-cell activation in inflammatory states where NKG2D ligands are induced on normal tissue, such as in type 1 diabetes and in solid organ transplantation.22-24

-Although NKG2D ligands are upregulated upon myeloablative conditioning prior to allogeneic HSCT treatment25-29, the role that NKG2D expression on CD8+ T-cells play after allogeneic HSCT is unknown.
-Since activated CD8+ T-cells express NKG2D, we sought to investigate how NKG2D expression might affect CD8+ T-cell responses in allogeneic HSCT.
-Given that NKG2D ligands are expressed on both stressed normal tissue and on malignant cells, we hypothesized that NKG2D plays an important role in mediating GVHD and GVT effects during allogeneic HSCT.
-In this manuscript, we provide data supporting a role for NKG2D on CD8+ T-cells in mediating GVHD and GVT effects, which could be therapeutically exploited to separate the two processes.
+Although NKG2D ligands are upregulated upon myeloablative conditioning before allogeneic HSCT treatment,25-29 the role that NKG2D expression on CD8+ T cells plays after allogeneic HSCT is unknown.
+Because activated CD8+ T cells express NKG2D, we sought to investigate how NKG2D expression might affect CD8+ T cell responses in allogeneic HSCT.
+Given that NKG2D ligands are expressed on both stressed normal tissue and malignant cells, we hypothesized that NKG2D plays an important role in mediating GVHD and GVT effects during allogeneic HSCT.
+In this manuscript, we provide data supporting a role for NKG2D on CD8+ T cells in